NATIONAL HEALTH POLICY, 1991

-2.1 We express our strong commitment to the world wide recognition of “health being the basic rights of people”.
-Our special focus will be on people of economically and socially deprived groups, sex, tribes, communities and regions to guarantee the health of the overall Nepali people.
+2.1 We express our strong commitment to the worldwide recognition of “health being the basic right of people”.
+Our special focus will be on people of economically and socially deprived groups, sex, tribes, communities, and regions to guarantee the health of the overall Nepali people.

-2.2 Our strong commitment lies on the fact that the state having a major role to deliver all kinds of health services to the people, be it preventive, promotive or curative.
+2.2 Our strong commitment lies in the fact that the state has a major role to deliver all kinds of health services to the people, be it preventive, promotive, or curative.
 Towards primary health care, the services will be provided according to the proclamation of the Alma Ata Declaration.
 Ayurveda and other alternative medical practices will be conserved and promoted.

 2.3 The present health budget will be increased.
 Steps will be taken to provide more funds available to the health sector as in other social welfare sectors.
-In order to ensure additional funding in the health services, budgetary cuts will be enforced in the budget for Royal Palace and Nepal Army.
-Budget allocated to the health sector will be used in an effective and efficient way and there will be no letup in administration for financial corruptions and other irregularities in the health sector.
+In order to ensure additional funding for health services, budgetary cuts will be enforced in the budget for Royal Palace and Nepal Army.
+The budget allocated to the health sector will be used in an effective and efficient way and there will be no letup in administration for financial corruption and other irregularities in the health sector.
 System of reward and punishment will be practiced with full commitment.
 International donor organizations will also be encouraged to extend their cooperation according to the spirit and feelings of this Guideline.

-2.4 Special initiative will be taken to create a provider friendly atmosphere for doctors and health workers to work in villages and rural areas.
+2.4 Special initiatives will be taken to create a provider-friendly atmosphere for doctors and health workers to work in villages and rural areas.
 Their career development and opportunity for higher education will be ensured.
 A two way feedback system will be made operational.

-2.5 Medical education will be made responsive to the requirement of the health sector of Nepal and a coordination mechanism will be strengthened with the Ministry of Education, the Universities and other teaching organizations.
-Necessary steps will be taken to involve such teaching institutions for the quality health care provision for the people.
+2.5 Medical education will be made responsive to the requirement of the health sector of Nepal and a coordination mechanism will be strengthened with the Ministry of Education, the Universities, and other teaching organizations.
+Necessary steps will be taken to involve such teaching institutions for quality health care providers for the people.

-2.6 Support will be provided through necessary policy directives and supervisions of the private sector in order for them to function responsibly to the society.
-Cooperative approach in health will be taken in a way that ensures the participation and ownership of the community.
+2.6 Support will be provided through necessary policy directives and supervision of the private sector in order for them to function responsibly in society.
+A cooperative approach to health will be taken in a way that ensures the participation and ownership of the community.

 2.7 District health system will be organized according to the concept of integrated approach and decentralization principle.
-To empower the people through the mechanism of health related activities, the community based health workers will be empowered.
+To empower the people through the mechanism of health-related activities, community-based health workers will be empowered.
 Special initiatives will be taken to tap the inherent capabilities of these health workers and health volunteers and ensure effective use of it in their role as a bridge between the people and the health institutions.